Virginia lieutenant governor resists calls to step down

 Meanwhile, Gov. Ralph Northam pledged to work at healing the state’s racial divide and made his first official appearance a week after a racist photo on his 1984 medical school yearbook page surfaced and he acknowledged wearing blackface in the 1980s.
 Northam has also defied calls from practically his entire party to step down.

-Two women have accused Fairfax of sexual assault .
-After the second allegation was made Friday, Fairfax — the second African-American to ever win statewide office — was barraged with demands to step down from top Democrats, including a number of presidential hopefuls and most of Virginia’s congressional delegation.
+After the second allegation against Fairfax was made Friday, he was barraged with demands to step down from top Democrats, including a number of presidential hopefuls and most of Virginia’s congressional delegation.
+Fairfax is the second African-American to ever win statewide office.

 Northam — now a year into his four-year term — has told his top staff he’s staying in office and said he wants to focus the rest of his term as governor on taking concrete steps toward increasing racial equality.

-Note: This story has been edited to correct last name in 6th paragraph to Tyson.